jdkeke142/SimpleVoteSystem/README.md

 ##### Then you are good to go.

 ## As a vote website owner, how can I add my website?
-You need to add a class in the websites package that extends from the AbstractHasVoted abstract class, it contains the following abstract methods:
+You need to add a class in the websites package that extends from the AbstractHasVoted abstract class, it contains the following abstract methods which you will have to implement:

 ```java
 public abstract int hasVoted(ProxiedPlayer player); //The player has voted?
 If yes, then returns the time in seconds before the next vote, if not, returns -1